MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-customize-visuals.md

 :::image type="content" source="media/dashboard-customize-visuals/bar-chart.png" alt-text="bar chart visual type":::

-The bar chart visual needs a minimum of 2 columns in the query result.
-By default the first column is used as the y-axis.
+The bar chart visual needs a minimum of two columns in the query result.
+By default, the first column is used as the y-axis.
 This column can contain text, datetime, or numeric data types.
 The other columns are used as the x-axis and contain numeric data types to be displayed as horizontal lines.
-Bar charts are used mainly for comparing numeric and nominal discrete values, where the length of each lines represents its value.
+Bar charts are used mainly for comparing numeric and nominal discrete values, where the length of each line represents its value.

 ### Column chart

 :::image type="content" source="media/dashboard-customize-visuals/column-chart.png" alt-text="column chart visual type":::

-The column chart visual needs a minimum 2 columns in the query result.
+The column chart visual needs a minimum of two columns in the query result.
 By default, the first column is used as the x-axis.
 This column can contain text, datetime, or numeric data types.
 The other columns are used as the y-axis and contain numeric data types to be displayed as vertical lines.
 Column charts are used for comparing specific sub category items in a main category range, where the length of each line represents its value.

 ### Area chart

 :::image type="content" source="media/dashboard-customize-visuals/area-chart.png" alt-text="area chart visual type":::

-The area chart visual depicts a time-series relationship.
+The area chart visual shows a time-series relationship.
 The first column of the query should be numeric and is used as the x-axis.
 Other numeric columns are the y-axes.
-Unlike line charts, are charts also visually represent volume.
+Unlike line charts, area charts also visually represent volume.
 Area charts are ideal for indicating the change among different data sets.

 ### Line chart